 Bearded dragons exhibit a variety of behaviors.
-Recognizing what behavior your beardie is exhibiting and why they are showing this kind of behavior is important to truly understanding your pet.
+Recognizing what behavior your beardie is exhibiting and why it is showing this kind of behavior is important to truly understand your pet.
 It is also helpful to know what behaviors are normal and which ones are signs of stress or illness.

+Arm waving is used by both sexes to show submission.
 Young bearded dragons may do a slow "wave" with one of their arms to signal, "I'm just a baby!
 Don't hurt me!"
-Your young beardie may even do this when he sees you walking up to him if he is intimidated by you but they usually do this to older bearded dragons who they don't know very well.
+Your young beardie may even do this when it sees you walking up to it if it is intimidated by you, but they usually do this to older bearded dragons whom they don't know very well.

 The Head Bob

 When bearded dragons feel they have dominated something or someone they may bob their heads.
 This is literally what it sounds like.
 They bob their head as though they were saying "yes."
 More dominant beardies may do this in passing to younger beardies.
 Younger bearded dragons may do "the wave," while the older or more dominant dragon may concurrently "head bob."

 Bearded dragons get their names from the area on their throat where a human might have a beard.
 This "beard" can be puffed out and darken to black on-demand when your beardie gets upset.
 It may also choose to puff and darken its beard if it feels threatened, if it isn't feeling well, or if it is trying to display dominance (often done during mating season to impress the ladies).